 Creating an Angular Bootstrap

-But we know that the technologies are ever-evolving, there are new improvements made in every aspect of the technology.
-Angular is a case in point here.
+However, we know that technologies are ever-evolving.
+There are new improvements made in every aspect of these technologies continuously.
+Angular is not different.

 - Creating an Angular Bootstrap